Vodafone UK: Freebee Rewardz

-30 Day Service Guarantee and Flexi-Upgrade
+30-day service guarantee and Flexi-Upgrade

-In 2017 Vodafone UK launched two new features one called 30-day network satisfaction for new and upgrading customers that if they aren't happy with the Vodafone service and coverage within the first 30 days of having the contract the user can cancel and leave the network, the other is called Flexi-Upgrades this allows Vodafone customers after 6 months of being in their current contract to upgrade to a new device and contract after paying a certain amount off of their contract/device plans.
+In 2017, Vodafone UK launched two new features.
+One was called 30-day network satisfaction.
+If new or upgrading customers were not happy with the Vodafone service and coverage within the first 30 days of having the contract, they can cancel and leave the network.
+The other new feature was Flexi-Upgrades, which allows Vodafone customers, after six months of a current contract, to upgrade to a new device and contract after paying a certain amount off of their contract/device plan.

-In June 2018 the 30-day Network Satisfaction was renamed and readvertised as the 30-day Service Guarantee, however in July 2019 the 30-day return period was removed by Vodafone and has now been reduced to only 14-days.
+In June 2018, the 30-day Network Satisfaction was renamed and readvertised as the 30-day Service Guarantee.
+However, in July 2019 the 30-day return period was removed by Vodafone and was subsequently reduced to only 14 days.

 Slogans

-Vodafone used the slogan 'How are you?' in the UK between 2003 and 2006, but briefly switched in 2007 to "Make the Most of Now".
-In 2009 they switched to the international 'Power to you' branding, which the company used for 8 years.
+Vodafone used the slogan "How are you?" in the UK between 2003 and 2006, but briefly switched in 2007 to "Make the Most of Now".

-On 6 October 2017, Vodafone unveiled a new global brand campaign.
-This saw the iconic logo return to its former 2D appearance and the introduction of their new slogan "The future is exciting...
+In October 2017, Vodafone unveiled a new global brand campaign.
+This saw the logo return to its former 2D appearance and the introduction of a new slogan "The future is exciting...
 Ready?"

 The Official Vodafone Big Top 40

-From November 2010, Vodafone had used commercial radio's syndicated chart show to advertise its products and offers.
-Sunday evenings between 4 & 7, produced at London's Capital FM and syndicated to some of the biggest local radio stations in the UK, the show was hosted by Marvin Humes & Kat Shoob.
+From November 2010, Vodafone used commercial radio's syndicated chart show to advertise its products and offers.
+The company sponsored Global Radio's Big Top 40 Show, with their advertisements running on 125 radio stations, including London's Capital FM.

-For the first 12 months of their sponsorship, Vodafone pushed their 'Freebees' brand and the show was named 'The Vodafone Freebees Big Top 40 Show' before being changed to simply 'The Vodafone Big Top 40' in 2011.
+For the first 12 months of their sponsorship, Vodafone pushed their 'Freebees' brand and the show was named The Vodafone Freebees Big Top 40 Show before being changed to simply The Vodafone Big Top 40 in 2011.

-In 2017, the show was named 'The Official Vodafone Big Top 40' and the logo was re-made to fit the colours of Vodafone's new subsidiary mobile network, VOXI.

-In March 2022, the show gained a new sponsor and was renamed The Sky VIP Official Big Top 40.

 Be Unlimited

-On 10 July 2019, Vodafone launched their new ad campaign "Be Unlimited" to accompany the launch of their new Unlimited Data plans which include 4G and 5G network coverage.
+On 10 July 2019, Vodafone launched their new ad campaign "Be Unlimited" to accompany the launch of their new unlimited data plans which include 4G and 5G network coverage.